July 28-30

 In the afternoon, I went in search of the laundry mat, and also found the bakery so I bought butter tarts, I would have bought fresh bread, but they don’t bake bread which I thought was odd.

-We later ran into Randy and Judy, the hillbilly campers we had met at Lock 26, they were across the canal from us, and were headed South.
-We made plans to go to Shakespeare in the park at 7:30 for Taming of the Shrew.
 In the end they weren’t able to make it, but Andy and I walked to the Kawartha Settlers Village to watch the performance.
 Since it was more than a 2 mile walk, we had opted not to bring our lawn chairs, so we sat on a rock.
 Not that comfortable, and the story had been altered to be in Toronto in 1989, so didn’t make a lot of sense.
 We weren’t that impressed and only stayed about 45 minutes before we left for the trek back to the boat.

-On Saturday morning, we went to the Farmer’s market, located at the fairgrounds—only a couple of blocks from the boat.
+located at the fairgrounds—only a couple of blocks from the boat.
 We bought some bakery items as well as farm fresh veggies.

 Tonight is midnight madness in Bobcaygeon with shopping until Midnight in the stores, but it was also Lock madness during the day here, boats were moving steadily in both directions from the time the locks opened until they closed at 7pm.
 Lots of jockeying for spots on the wall- we’re glad we came yesterday.
 Our friends Dave and Claudia did get back into the water today, one week after the incident with the house boat, however when they passed through Bobcaygeon, there was no room on the wall so they continued onward.

-Around 11 Mike and Franziska Edney, stopped by.
 Mike was a research scientist at the CGC until his retirement.
 We had been in contact recently as we planned on meeting, at the big chute.
 The Edney’s were in town for a family reunion, and invited us to Mike’s uncles’s Birthday celebration at Kawartha Settlers Village, where his uncle had been one of the founders.
 We walked backed up to the village, and met a few of Mike’s relatives.
 We were then invited to stop by the cottage on Cameron lake, which is between Fenlon Falls and Rosedale on Sunday.
 While at the settlement we toured the buildings

 I liked this water feature and wondered if we could incorporate something like it in our pond back home.